How do I view and find the files on my computer?

 I've excluded my C drive from searches and you can also use all sorts of

 search tricks.
 It means that I usually make file names longewr and more

 meaningful nowadays and can find most things very quickly:

 How to make a new folder?

-Just left click in a folder in Windows Explorer then right click and
+Just left click in a folder in File Explorer then right click and select

 How to rename a file or folder?

-How do I find if my hard disk's full?
+How do I find if my hard disc's full?